 What Is A Rider In Life Insurance?

-Ideally, a life insurance is for someone who’s looking to help their family members financially when they’re no longer around in the future.
+Ideally, a life insurance is for someone who’s looking to help their family members financially when they’re no longer around.

-It’s never nice to think of the worse, but it’s always good to check it off your list and live a peaceful fulfilling life without worrying what’s going to happen to your family.
+It’s never pleasant to think of the worse.
+However, it’s good to check it off your list – live a peaceful life without having to worry about your family.

 An example of a life insurance is the investment-linked policy.
 Generally, when you purchase the investment-linked policy, insurance companies will offer a rider

-Think of the rider as the meal add-on to your plane ticket purchase.
+Think of the rider as the meal add-on to your plane ticket.
 In that sense, you can’t really purchase the meal unless if you fly with the airline that you bought the air ticket from.

 A rider can be a critical illness cover where on top of your investment-linked policy, it provides additional coverage when you’re diagnosed with life-threatening illnesses such as encephalitis, stroke, angioplasty or cancer.